MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/manufacturing/contoso-coffee-manufacturing-intro.md

 ms.date: 04/01/2022
 ms.topic: article
 ms.service: dynamics365-business-central
-ms.search.form: 4760
+ms.search.form: 4765
 author: brentholtorf
 ms.author: bholtorf
 ---

-# <a name="introduction-to-contoso-coffee-manufacturing"></a>Introduction to Contoso Coffee Manufacturing
+# Introduction to Contoso Coffee Manufacturing

 Contoso Coffee is a fictitious company that produces consumer and commercial coffee makers.
 The **Contoso Coffee** apps for Business Central add demo data that you can use to learn how to use the manufacturing capabilities in Business Central.